-Access reputable websites that offer support specifically for ongoing COVID.
+Access reputable websites that offer support specifically for long COVID.
 We have compiled a list for you below.

 This site gives you advice about dealing with the fatigue you feel after having a virus.
 It sets the advice out in ‘steps’ so you can follow them according to how you’re feeling.
 They also have a good resource on ‘conserving energy’.

 Managing post-viral fatigue after coronavirus from the ME Association.

 This leaflet explains what post-viral fatigue is and what post-viral fatigue syndrome is.
 It offers advice for managing it.